markgw/uh-nlp2021/docs/week3/index.md

-# Day 3: Finite-State Methods and Statistical NLP
+# Week 3: Finite-State Methods and Statistical NLP

+**NB: This is an old assignment.
+It hasn't yet been updated for this year's course!**

 Carry out all the exercises below and submit your answers [on Moodle](https://moodle.helsinki.fi/course/view.php?id=33565#section-4).